Percentile rankings vs 1,600+ peer institutions. Higher is better.

 Personalized cost and earnings calculator

 This is the The Christ College Of Nursing And Health Sciences hub overview page.
-For comprehensive institutional data including detailed charts and metrics, visit the full analysis at /school/the-christ-college-of-nursing-and-health-sciences/analysis.
+Related admissions, cost, outcomes, majors, and similar-school pages provide the detailed school data.

 Based on federal data for students receiving aid.
 Actual costs may vary.